Creative Commons License 2024 Volume 11 Issue 1

 ACKNOWLEDGMENTS: The authors are highly thankful to the Department of Zoology at Govt Post Graduate Jahanzeb College, Swat (GPGJC Swat), for their valuable cooperation.
 The authors also extend their gratitude towards Azan Karam, Taimur Khan (Graduates of GPGJC Swat), and Muhammad Atif Khan (MPhil Scholar, at the University of Swat) for their valuable support during the entire study.

-ETHICS STATEMENT: The research conducted Compliance with Ethical Standards.
+ETHICS STATEMENT: The research was conducted in compliance with ethical standards.

 References